subh-775/Artistic-Prompt-AI/README.md

 2. Fine-tune the AI to ensure it handles unstructured text formats with high precision.
 3. Optimize the AI for generating movie-poster-like images based on user-defined prompts.

- > **Note**: Training is not yet done.
-An information regarding weights and biases will be added as development continues.

 ---

 ## 🛠️ Tools & Frameworks